rolandvarga/rolandvarga/README.md

 Fun facts:
 - I mostly use `Go` & `Python` for work.
 I've been experimenting with `Rust`, and also want to learn some `C` this year
 - I used to not like debuggers, then they changed my life and now I love them :bug:
-- :books: I got super interested in distributed system design, and these days I spend most of my free time learning more about it
+- :books: I got super interested in distributed system design this year, and I spend most of my free time learning more about it
 - :hammer: love finding new tools & to build my own; whatever makes my workflow more awesome
 - forever VIM user, because it's simply the best :sunglasses: :crown: